spech66/hugo-best-practices/README.md

 Image files should never be larger than necessary.

-Hugo allows you to create resources from `.Param` information ([Hugo Documentation](https://gohugo.io/hugo-pipes/resource-from-string/)).
+Hugo allows you to create resources from `.Params` information ([Hugo Documentation](https://gohugo.io/hugo-pipes/resource-from-string/)).
 The resources can be processed with the image processing functions from Hugo afterwards ([Hugo Documentation](https://gohugo.io/content-management/image-processing/)).
 This allows you to keep the original images next to the Markdown files (as mentioned before) and let Hugo generate thumbnails and smaller versions.